Your Puppy's Diet

 Changing Diets

 If you wish to change diet, do so gradually over about 10 days increasing the portion of the new food gradually, while decreasing the old one.
 Dont change the volume much at the same time.
 Please do not feed supermarket kibbles - they are cheap because they have cheap, poor quality ingredients or fillers.
-You will probably spend a lot more on extra vet bills than you will save on food.
+You may spend more on extra vet bills than you will save on food.
 Please do not add mince or other unbalanced diets to your pup’s diet.
 It is important that they grow with a balanced, nutritionally complete diet.

 If you do wish to change to a kibble diet, your dog will still enjoy a meaty bone a couple of times a week.